 - a deferred or immediate life annuity contract purchased from an insurer

-- the new employer's pension plan (if transfers can be received under the plan's provisions)
+- the new employer's supplemental pension plan (if transfers can be received under the plan's provisions)

 The benefits can be left in the plan, unless the plan is being terminated.
 However, payment of the retirement pension will have to begin no later than 31 December of the year in which the member reaches age 71.

-In what circumstances can you receive a cash refund?
+In what circumstances can a member receive a cash refund?